 Is it once-off, during a particular timeframe or on an ongoing basis?

 For many community organisations it is hard to accommodate large numbers of people at one time.
-If your group is bigger than this consider volunteering in smaller groups over a number of days or choose a variety of volunteer projects instead of just one.
+If your company or department is big consider volunteering in smaller groups over a number of days or choose a variety of volunteer projects instead of just one.

 e.g. paint and materials, refreshments if taking a group of people on a social activity etc?